insin/nwb/docs/Commands.md

 #### `--[keep-]proptypes`

-React components created as ES6 classes or functional components will have any `propTypes` they declare wrapped an `process.env.NODE_ENV !== 'production'` check, so they will be removed by dead-code elimination in the production build of any apps they're used in.
+React components will have any `propTypes` they declare wrapped an `process.env.NODE_ENV !== 'production'` check, so they will be removed by dead-code elimination in the production build of any apps they're used in.
 You can disable this by passing a `--[keep-]proptypes` flag.

 #### `--copy-files`